Ball Green Primary School

 Over the past 18 months, staff at Ball Green have received a lot of training in delivering support for pupils with SEND.
 Further support is also planned for the forthcoming year.
-Training so far includes: Identifying SEND, writing pupil passports, Provision Mapping, SOS Spelling, Precision Teaching, Stoke Speaks Out Level 1 and 2 and a range of other interventions.
-The SENCO is also currently completing the NASENCO course with Manchester University.
+Training so far includes: Identifying SEND, writing pupil passports, Provision Mapping, SOS Spelling, Precision Teaching, Makaton Training, Talk Boost Intervention training, Stoke Speaks Out Level 1 and 2, Dyslexia training and ‘Switch on Literacy’ intervention training.
+The SENCO has also completed the ‘National Award for Special Educational Needs Coordinator’ with Manchester University.
 If a pupil with a specific need requires support, additional training is appropriately sourced for staff.

 - How will my child/young person be included in activities outside this classroom including school trips?

 All pupils are included in all trips and visits including residential visits.
-We carry out two residential visits one to ‘Out back’ in year 6 and to Spain; Valencia for Year 5 and Year 6 children.
-Alongside this, pupils have opportunity to access regular out of class learning experiences.
+We carry out two residential visits; both in KS2, one in year 5 and one in year 6.
+Alongside this, pupils have opportunity to access regular out of class learning experiences, such as the Choir.
 We pride ourselves in being a fully inclusive school.

 All pupils are encouraged to participate in after school clubs and where necessary reasonable adjustments are made to support pupils in accessing these.